jgraup/advanced-custom-fields-nav-menu-field/README.md

 This version adds support for [ACF Pro 5](http://www.advancedcustomfields.com/pro) to the exisiting [Nav Menu Field plugin](http://wordpress.org/plugins/advanced-custom-fields-nav-menu-field/) by [Faison Zutavern](http://faisonz.com/wordpress-plugins/advanced-custom-fields-nav-menu-field/)  [@Faison](https://github.com/Faison) [@FaisonZ](https://twitter.com/FaisonZ/).

+## UPDATED (10/15/2014)

+The original vesion has been updated to include support for ACF 5 Pro.
+Now you can update directly from WP at [Nav Menu Field plugin page](http://wordpress.org/plugins/advanced-custom-fields-nav-menu-field/) or follow the discussion on the WP Support Forum: [Advanced Custom Fields: Nav Menu Field
+[resolved] ACF 5 compatibility](https://wordpress.org/support/topic/acf-5-compatibility).
+Since this repo was created to add new functionality, I would recommend using the original version since it will most likely have better support moving forward.
+If you don't really care or just want to see some examples then please continue to read on.

 ## Example

 1. Set up your ACF in the backend and select "Nav Menu ID" as the Return Value